By Phil Boeyen, ShareChat Business News Editor

 But while coffee steams ahead and chicken holds its own, the news hasn't been rosy in the pizza business.

-Pizza Hut EBITDA was down 10 per cent as a result of pricing pressures early in the period and lower sales in its
+Pizza Hut EBITDA was down 10 per cent as a result of pricing pressures early in the period and lower sales in its dine-in restaurants.

 Restaurant Brands CEO, Jim Collier, says early this year retail prices of large pizzas fell to lows of $6-$8, but later in the period Pizza Hut improved its products and was able to introduce some price increases to the market.
 He says prices across all brands have now stabilised at more sustainable levels.